tupakkatapa/nix-config/README.md

     };
     ```

-    Graphical layouts, or so-called "rices", are imported into host-specific home-manager configurations from `home-manager/hosts/.config`, and can be enabled on any host with a home-manager user.
+    Host-specific home-manager configurations involve enabling certain graphical applications, making the graphical environment more user-friendly.
+Additionally, a separate graphical layout, or "rice", is imported into the host-specific home-manager configurations from `home-manager/hosts/.config`.
+These configurations are designed to be modular, allowing them to be enabled on any host for any user, provided the user has home-manager installed.
+Users can specify environmental variables via `home.sessionVariables` to change the color theme and default apps, such as `THEME`, `BROWSER`, `TERMINAL`, and `FILEMANAGER`.
+The rice will adapt to these values.

   </details>